Background

 Investigations initially found ammonia and other substances in residential bore water at levels that did not exceed the relevant public health criteria.

-However, in October 2016, more detailed testing found contaminants in several residential bores.
+However, in October 2016, more detailed testing found contaminants associated with landfill leachate in several residential bores.
 Residents at three properties were notified that contaminant levels in their bore water exceeded public health criteria for drinking water and, in some cases, garden irrigation.

 Note: Water from household taps (scheme water) is not affected.

-Throughout Western Australia, the Department of Health (DoH) advises untested and untreated bore water should never be used for drinking, bathing or filling swimming pools and children should not play under bore water sprinklers.
+Throughout Western Australia, the Department of Health advises untested and untreated bore water should never be used for drinking, bathing or filling swimming pools, and children should not play under bore water sprinklers.

 What is happening now?

-DWER continues to liaise with the City of Busselton and the auditor to ensure information is provided to affected residents, and action to investigate and manage the contamination is being taken as quickly as possible.
+DWER continues to liaise with the City of Busselton and the auditor to ensure accurate information is provided to affected residents, and action to investigate, manage and remediate the contamination is being taken as quickly as possible.

 More information

-Show moreSee the City of Busselton's website for information on the groundwater investigation and a map of the area involved.
+Show moreSee the City of Busselton’s website for information on the groundwater investigations.

 DWER will update this page as new information comes to hand.
 If you have queries or would like more information, call the Contaminated Sites hotline on 1300 762 982.